LucasZanek/ZNKConnect/Readme.md

 > - [x] Registering a secret jsonwebtoken and sending in the request response
 > - [x] Middleware for manage the protected routes
 > - [x] Checking the token if valid.
 Protecting the auth route based on the token
+> - [x] Check the credentials and logue in the user